AdelieLinux/horizon/README.rst

 License
 ```````
-Development documentation documentation is licensed under a
+Development documentation for Project Horizon is licensed under the
 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this